ouvroir/icofom2021/src/publications/icofom2021-vivian-horta.md

 > Nazareth. [^3](Ellwanger, 2016, p.
 172)

 In his speech, the artist contemptuously mentions his Christian name:
-"Paulo da Silva", he says.
+“Paulo da Silva”, he says.
 His speech reveals the generic content he attributes to the surname, which, for him, means little or nothing.
-As the most popular surname in Brazil, "Silva" does not refer to any type of ancestry or inheritance in particular.
+As the most popular surname in Brazil, “Silva” does not refer to any type of ancestry or inheritance in particular.
 Nazareth, his grandmother’s first name, transformed into the surname of his artistic persona, brings up all his genetic and cultural background, a gap that the artist seeks